Homily (Reflection) for the Octave of Christmas: Solemnity of Mary, Mother of God (A, B, C) (1st January)

 The situation of the world today no doubt is both precarious and confusing one.
 We need God who is both the light and the source of light.
 It will be good if we step into the New Year with Mary, the Mother of God who is God’s best channel.
 Let us call unto her for peace and security in the whole world.

-Today’s gospel reads: “The shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.”
+Today’s gospel reads, “The shepherds returned, glorifying and praising God for all they had heard and seen, as it had been told them.”
 Lk 2:20.
-If we turn to God through Mary with sincere hearts, like the shepherds, we will have every cause to glorify and praise God for what He has done and for all He will do in the world through Mary.
+If we turn to God through Mary with sincere hearts, like the shepherds, we will have every cause to glorify and praise God.
 She is the mother of God.
 The world really needs her maternal protection.
 Borrowing some words from the Blessed Apostle: “See to it that no one takes you captive through philosophy and empty deceit, according to human tradition, according to the elemental spirits of the universe, and not according to Christ” (Col 2:8).
 Jesus Christ is God and we know that God cannot contradict Himself, cf. Ps 31:5, 1Cor 1:9, 2Cor 1:18.
 God who asks us to honour our parents will not despise His own mother (cf. Ex 20:12; Deut 5:16; Matt 15:4; Matt 19:19; Mk 7:10).
 Hence despite the fact that His time had not reached, He obeyed her at the wedding feast at Cana in Galilee, cf. Jn 2:1-12.
 Again, when they found him in the temple, “... he went down with them and came to Nazareth, and was obedient to them” (Lk 2:51).